© Wilfried Hösl

 Among the most important orchestras Petrenko has conducted to date are the Berlin Philharmonic, the Staatskapelle Dresden, the Symphonieorchester des Bayerischen Rundfunks, the Bavarian State Orchestra, the Orchestra of the WDR in Cologne, the NDR Symphony Orchestra in Hamburg, the Museum Orchestra in Frankfurt, the Radio Symphony Orchestra of Vienna, the Vienna Symphony, the Cleveland Orchestra, and the Oslo Philharmonic Orchestra.
 Beyond these, Kirill Petrenko has led performances at the Salzburg and Bregenz Festivals.

 During the current season, Kirill Petrenko will mount the podiums of the Orchestra dell’Academia Nazionale di Santa Cecilia in Rome and the Israel Philharmonic for the first time, as well as returning to the Berlin Philharmonic and the Vienna Symphony.
 Operatic productions he will conduct include Tosca in Frankfurt, Fidelio at the Royal Opera House Covent Garden and Tristan und Isolde in Lyon and at the Ruhrtriennale.

-As of September 1, 2013, Kirill Petrenko will assume the post of General Music Director at the Bavarian State Opera.
+On September 1, 2013, Kirill Petrenko assumed the post of General Music Director at the Bavarian State Opera.